Troubleshooting your paramotor

 2. Stop the engine.

-4. Repeat step "a." above and check the fuel lines all the way back to the tank to be sure there are no bubbles entering the fuel line and the fuel is not moving through the fuel line, especially at any joints.
+4. Repeat step "a." above after a rebuild and check the fuel lines all the way back to the tank to be sure there are no bubbles entering the fuel line and the fuel is not moving through the fuel line, especially at any joints.
 Use clamps or zip ties, as necessary, to stop leaks.
 This is a particular problem with old fuel lines and why they should be replaced every few years, depending on their quality, amount of use, and type of fuel used.
+Premium fuel line will last for many years,

 If there is any doubt about the outcome of this test, rebuild the carburetor.
-If this test passes, continue.
-Note: you may still need to rebuild the carburetor because the above test does NOT test the condition of the pump or metering lever diaphragms.
+If this test passes and there are still problems with fuel starvation, proceed to the next test.

-TOP 80 ONLY: If you have a Top 80 with the new "primer bulb" priming system, you will have to find a way to pressurize the fuel tank.
+TOP 80 ONLY: If you have a Top 80 with the new "primer bulb" priming system (this is NOT an inline primer bulb), you will have to find a way to pressurize the fuel tank.
 The easiest way is to remove the sealed tube from the unused top bulkhead fittings and add a 15" (30cm) tube that is accessible by mouth in order to pressurize the fuel tank.
 Miniplane's scheme to eliminate the primer tube used for decades is a disaster because the tiny fuel line they use splits and leaks after a while.
 Furthermore, there is no way to quickly test the fuel system for problems.
 Had's advice: Rip it all out and retrofit it with the old system.

 Fuel system test: